 The pilot of the aircraft presumably chose to land on its belly because of this reasonably

-flat dirt road instead of on the field left ore right besides the road that were
+flat dirt road instead off in one of the bumpy fields besides the road that were

 The aircraft was lying with the nose pointed in to the direction of Oisterwijk and

-the tail to Tilburg and the entire aircraft looked reasonably intact to me.
+the tail to Tilburg.
+The entire aircraft looked reasonably intact to me.
 Nobody seemed

-to be around so we concluded that the crash had to have happened only
+to be around so we concluded that the crash would have happened only a few minutes

-Because we saw no civilians and no Germans around we decided to approach the aircraft
+ago.
+Because we saw no civilians and no Germans around we decided to approach the

-When I approach the aircraft even closer I noticed the cockpit was open and empty
+wing.
+When I approach the aircraft closer I noticed the cockpit was open and empty

 Now there where big holes were the onboard machine guns where once mounted.

-We decided it was for the best to quickly take our bicycle and go home before any
+We decided it was for the best to quickly take our bicycles and go home before any

-Then we took our bicycles and quickly drove home.”
+in jail.
+Then we took our bicycles and quickly cycled home.”